alphagov/govuk-developer-docs/source/manual/govuk-notify.html.md

   This service is used by Email Alert API only.
 It's used to send public-facing email updates about pieces of content on GOV.UK.
-It's our biggest sender of emails and averages around 4 million emails per day.
+It's our biggest sender of emails generating millions of emails per day.

   The [Email Alert API Product dashboard] shows usage over time.

-  **Note:** currently (as of 30/06/2020) GOV.UK Notify has a maximum rate limit of 350 requests per second meaning we should adhere to this limit when using Notify to deliver emails for our applications.
-This is set in email-alert-api and can be found in the [DeliveryRequestWorker][DeliveryRequestWorker].
-If you wish to double check this figure you could ask in their slack channel
+  **Note:** currently (as of 04/08/2020) GOV.UK Notify has a maximum rate limit of 350 requests per second and a daily limit of 30 million emails per day (Notify's daily allowance with Amazon SES) meaning we should adhere to these limits when using Notify to deliver emails for our applications.
+The rate limit of 350 requests per second is set in email-alert-api and can be found in the [DeliveryRequestWorker][DeliveryRequestWorker].
+If you wish to double check these figures you could ask in their slack channel #govuk-notify.
-  #govuk-notify.

 - **GOV.UK Publishing**